yihui/yihui.org/content/en-vitae.md

 Papers:

 1. Yanyun Zhao, Nailin Feng, Yuncheng Zhao, Yihui Xie, Ning Xiao, 2008, Research on the National Quality Competitiveness of China, _Statistical Research_, 25(3), 12-19
 1. Yihui Xie, 2008.
-On the Applications of Statistical Graphics in Data Analysis, _Statistics Review_, Bo Zhang (ed)
+On the Applications of Statistical Graphics in Data Analysis, _Statistics Review_, Bo Zhang (ed), China Financial and Economic Publishing House.
 1. Yihui Xie, 2008.
 Bootstrap Methods: Developments and Frontiers, _Statistics & Information Forum_, 89, 90-96.
 1. Yihui Xie, 2007.
 The Application of the Classification and Regression Tree Based on the Package **rpart** in R, _Statistics & Information Forum_, 86, 67-70.
 1. Yihui Xie, 2007.
 Series in International Competitiveness: How Weak is the Financial System of China?, _China Statistics_, 7, 35.